segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 To sync additional Audiences from your Engage space, create a separate instance of The Trade Desk CRM Destination.

+**Note**: Mapping tester will not be available for this destination.
+Batched events are required to activate the destination.

 {% include components/actions-fields.html settings="true"%}

 ## Limitations

 * An audience must have at least 1500 unique members; otherwise, the destination fails, and the data won't sync.
 * Audience attempts to sync once per day.
 * Audience sync is a full sync.